On transfer maps in the algebraic $K$-theory of spaces: Introduction

-encodes parametrized torsion invariants of $p$.
+encodes higher Whitehead torsion invariants of $p$.
 According to the Dwyer-Weiss-Williams smooth index theorem \cite{DWW, Wi, RS2}, if $p$ is fiberwise equivalent to a fiber bundle of compact smooth manifolds, then the square

-commutes up to canonical homotopy. \end{itemize} Although not immediately related to $A$-theory transfer maps, the following result will also be relevant here: \begin{itemize} \item[(C)] The Becker-Gottlieb transfer maps are functorial in the stable homotopy category: given fibrations $p \colon E \to B$ and $q \colon V \to E$ with homotopy finite fibers, then the composition $QB_+ \xrightarrow{\tr_p} QE_+ \xrightarrow{\tr_q} QV_+$ is homotopic to $QB_+ \xrightarrow{\tr_{p\circ q}} QV_+$ (Klein--Malkiewich \cite{KM}). \end{itemize} In (B), we see that the Dwyer-Weiss-Williams theorem explains the naturality (or lack thereof) of the unit transformation with respect to the Becker-Gottlieb transfer maps and $A$-theory transfer maps respectively.
-Similarly, we consider the analogous question for the Waldhausen trace map and ask about the commutativity of the following square:
+commutes up to a canonical homotopy. \end{itemize} Although not immediately related to $A$-theory transfer maps, the following result will also be relevant: \begin{itemize} \item[(C)] The Becker-Gottlieb transfer maps are functorial in the stable homotopy category: given fibrations $p \colon E \to B$ and $q \colon V \to E$ with homotopy finite fibers, then the composition $QB_+ \xrightarrow{\tr_p} QE_+ \xrightarrow{\tr_q} QV_+$ is homotopic to $QB_+ \xrightarrow{\tr_{p\circ q}} QV_+$ (Klein--Malkiewich \cite{KM}). \end{itemize} We note that the problem of identifying a canonical and natural homotopy for the functoriality of the Becker-Gottlieb transfer maps in (C) remains open.

+In (B), we see that the Dwyer-Weiss-Williams theorem explains the naturality (or lack thereof) of the unit transformation with respect to the Becker-Gottlieb transfer maps and $A$-theory transfer maps, respectively.
+Similarly, we consider in this paper the analogous question for the Waldhausen trace map and ask about the commutativity of the following square:

 With the exception of a suggestive comment in \cite[p.
-394]{Wa4}, it seems that this question has not been considered until recently in the literature in connection with the results stated in (A)-(C) above.
+394]{Wa4}, it seems that this question has not been considered in the literature until recently in connection with the results stated in (A)--(C) above.
 Note that the commutativity of \eqref{main-question} implies that the composition

 is trivial.
 We point out that the commutativity of (\ref{main-question}) also easily implies the statements in (A) and (C).
 In addition, any naturality properties for a choice of a homotopy in \eqref{main-question} will imply analogous naturality properties for the identifications in (A) and (C).
-The naturality of the homotopy for the functoriality of the Becker-Gottlieb transfer maps in (C) remains open.
-So, does \eqref{main-question} commute up to homotopy, and if yes, is there a choice of homotopy which is canonical?